 One of the good habits you can build to increase your happiness is expressing gratitude each day.
 Compile a gratitude list each morning to reflect on what you have and to reap the benefits of gratitude.
 It’s never been easier to lose sight of all the wonderful things we have in our life.
 All you need to do is head to Instagram and look at your friends vacation pictures, slim figures, loving couples photos, and picture perfect life.
 Maybe you’ll want to try a social media detox for a while.

 There’s no need to be envious of what others have.
-There are countless people in the world who have less than you who still find happiness in their lives.
+There are countless people in the world who have less than you who still find love and happiness in their lives.
 It’s okay to be temporarily frustrated, sad, or angry when things don’t go according to our plan.
 But it’s important to remember that this moment is fleeting and you still don’t see the whole story.
 Sometimes bad moments lead to good moments and this can be true of even the darkest periods in our lives.

 Even on our darkest days, we must do our best to see the good we still have in our lives.
 Write it down.
 Develop the good habit of listing all the things you’re grateful for each day.
 This will give you hope on tough days.

 You’d be surprised at what kind of impact something as simple as a smile on your face can have on someone.
 If you regularly walk around with a smile on your face and a positive mental attitude, you can bring happiness and joy into other people’s lives.
 People will also be less combative with you.
 You’ll find friendlier faces in your daily interactions.
 And it all starts with a smile.